freealise/freealise/fashion/business.md

 https://www.saintjavelin.com/pages/contact-us
 monetize own clothes - how ?
-second hand store of any household items with custom pricing and KYC (~freemarket) ??
+second hand shop of household items with custom pricing & KYC (~freemarket)
-embroidery machine for cross stitching on existing garments
-make merch with slogans out of beads for promotion
+make merch with slogans out of beads or thread or cross stitch for promotion